United Airlines Flight 585: Accident

-Flight 585 was a regularly scheduled flight, originating at General Wayne A. Downing Peoria International Airport in Peoria, Illinois to Colorado Springs, Colorado, making intermediate stops at Quad City International Airport in Moline, Illinois, with an intended final stop at Stapleton International Airport in Denver, Colorado, at 09:46 Mountain Standard Time (16:46 UTC).
+Flight 585 was a regularly scheduled flight, originating at General Wayne A. Downing Peoria International Airport in Peoria, Illinois to Colorado Springs, Colorado, making intermediate stops at Quad City International Airport in Moline, Illinois, with an intended final stop in Colorado Springs, CO, at 09:46 Mountain Standard Time (16:46 UTC).
 On March 3, 1991, the flight operated from Peoria to Denver without incident.

 At 09:23 (16:23 UTC), Flight 585 departed Denver with 20 passengers and 5 crew members on board.
 At 09:30:37 (16:30:37 UTC), the aircraft received Automatic terminal information service "Lima", that was about 40 minutes old, stating "Wind three one zero at one three gust three five; low level wind shear advisories are in effect, local aviation wind warning in effect calling for winds out of the northwest gust to 40 knots and above."
 The flight crew added 20 knots to their target landing airspeed based on this information.

 At 09:32:35, First Officer Eidson reported to Colorado Springs Approach Control that their altitude was 11000 ft.
-Colorado Springs Approach then cleared the flight for a visual approach to runway 35 and instructed the flight to contact Colorado Springs Tower.
+Colorado Springs Approach then cleared the flight for a visual approach to runway 35 (now 35L) and instructed the flight to contact Colorado Springs Tower.

 At 09:37:59 (16:37:59 UTC) Colorado Springs Tower cleared Flight 585 to land on runway 35, notifying the flight that wind was 320 degrees at 16 knots with gusts to 29 knots.
 At this moment, the aircraft was at 8000 ft.
 First Officer Eidson inquired about reports from other aircraft about airspeed changes, and at 09:38:29 (16:38:29 UTC) the tower replied that another 737 had reported a 15 knot loss at 500 ft, a 15 knot gain at 400 ft, and a 20 knot gain at 150 ft, at approximately 09:20 (16:20 UTC), 17 minutes prior.
 Eidson replied, "Sounds adventurous...
 United five eighty-five, thank you."

 At 09:40:07 (16:40:07 UTC), Flight 585 was informed of traffic, a Cessna at their eleven o'clock, 5 mi northwest bound, landing at runway 30.
 The crew was unable to locate the traffic, but 37 seconds after it was reported, the tower informed the flight that the traffic was now behind them.
 This Cessna was located about 4 mi northeast of the accident when it occurred, and he had also reported slight, occasional, moderate chop at 7000 ft.
 The Cessna pilot had also noted indicated airspeed fluctuations between 65 knots and 105 knots with vertical speed indications of approximately 500 ft per minute.